Frank and Penelope

 Frank and Penelope is a 2022 American romantic crime film written and directed by Sean Patrick Flanery.
-The film stars Caylee Cowan, Billy Budinich, Kevin Dillon, Donna D'Errico, Lin Shaye, Johnathon Schaech, and Sean Patrick Flanery.
+The film stars Billy Budinich, Caylee Cowan, Kevin Dillon, Donna D'Errico, Lin Shaye, Johnathon Schaech, and Sean Patrick Flanery.
 The film is a road movie that begins in the city of Austin, Texas traveling along a deserted stretch of dirt road miles from civilization.
-It then takes place in the ghost town of Terlingua, Texas which devolves into chaos and violence after it is discovered that the proprietor of the motel and diner, Chisos, is a psychotic, cannibal along with his sadistic family.
+It then takes place in the ghost town of Terlingua, Texas which devolves into chaos and violence after it is discovered that the proprietor of the motel and diner, Chisos, is a psychotic cannibal along with his sadistic family.
 Frank and Penelope suddenly become immersed in a hellish nightmare, on a life and death journey, where escape is just a heart-pounding breath away.

 Frank & Penelope had its world premiere at the Riviera International Film Festival in Italy on May 14, 2022.
-It’s also been screened as part of the Cannes Film Festival market where Fabrication Films acquired film rights.
+It's also been screened as part of the Cannes Film Festival market where Fabrication Films acquired film rights.
 Frank & Penelope was theatrically released in the United States on June 3, 2022.

 Plot

-The film opens on Frank, a down on luck man played by Billy Budinich, who has his heart broken after he catches his wife cheating on him. he has always followed the rules and now he is going to start living for himself and taking all the risks he never took before.
-This sends Frank him down a path to the run-down strip club, where he meets Penelope a dancer who works there.
-Penelope, played by Caylee Cowan, works at the run-down strip club under the management of her boss, played by Sean Patrick Flannery.
+The film opens on Frank, a down on luck man, who has his heart broken after he catches his wife cheating on him.
+He has always followed the rules and now he is going to start living for himself and taking all the risks he never took before.
+This sends Frank down a path to the run-down strip club, where he meets Penelope, a dancer who works there.
+Penelope works at the run-down strip club under the management of her boss.
 The two have been running a system with the intent to steal from clients, she sees Frank as an easy mark, before falling for him, as someone who could help her escape this world.
-Those events kick off Frank and Penelope’s ride-or-die journey across east Texas.
-Their offbeat road trip eventually leads them to a sadistic cult leader named Chisos (Johnathon Schaech).
+Those events kick off Frank and Penelope's ride-or-die journey across east Texas.
+Their offbeat road trip eventually leads them to a sadistic cult leader named Chisos.